bleeiter/rickrollcmd/README.md

 # rickrollme (cmd)
-using cmd you can rickroll yourself
+using cmd you can rickroll yourself (i can't publish releases)